dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 The group structure arises because if we have two bilinear forms $B, B'$ on vector spaces $V, W$ respectively, then we can define a new form on $V \oplus W$ by working in components and declaring orthogonality between any of the factors.
 We then take formal differences of these, and inherit a ring structure from the tensor product of forms.

-Bilinear forms over fields can all be diagonalized, This group has a presentation.
+Bilinear forms over fields can all be diagonalized -- in characteristic 2, this only holds in a stable sense.
+This group has a presentation.